Skip to Content

 If you use Google Messages, you can use the internet to send and receive messages.
 Google Messages supports a few options, but unlike the other instant messaging apps, it is not entirely stable.

-Here are the primary options of this app and the supported apps:
+Here are the primary options for this app and the supported apps:

-• See when the message is delivered: Google Message, Samsung Messages, and Message+
+• See when the message is delivered: Both

-• Know when the person starts typing: Google Messages and Message+
+• Know when the person starts typing: Both

 Message+ can also use the internet.
-It can notify the other person when you start typing, and of course, we can send and receive messages using Wi-Fi or a cellular internet connection.
+It can notify the other person when you start typing.
+We can also send and receive messages via Wi-Fi or cellular internet.

 A great thing about this app is that, unlike Google Messages, you don’t need a SIM card device.
 It can work on tablets, macOS devices, and web clients who do not support SIM cards.